From the workplace, to personal interactions, the ability to make a good decision can lead to better outcomes in nearly every sphere of life.

 In the example above, a parent’s slow response to save their child from danger could have severe consequences.
 In some cases, those fast, gut level Type 1 decisions can help us stay safe.

 But quick, instinctual decisions only get us so far.
 Both Type 1 and Type 2 processes usually come into play, even in rapid, life or death decision making.
+Hence, the ability to draw on a mix of intuition and analysis reflects one of our key decision making skills.

-Gary Klein and his colleagues at Klein Associates developed the “recognition-primed decision” model based on observations and interviews with firefighters, tank platoon commanders, and others who work in fast-paced, high-stakes jobs.
+Gary Klein and colleagues at Klein Associates developed the “recognition-primed decision” model based on observations and interviews with firefighters, tank platoon commanders, and others who work in fast-paced, high-stakes jobs.
 Their studies are described in Klein’s book, Sources of Power: How People Make Decisions.

 The general idea is that experts make most of their decisions by matching them to their past experiences.
 If they are in a familiar situation, the decision is automatic.
 They recognize a situation as being like ones they’ve encountered before, and an option comes to mind.
 In this sense, the decision feels “intuitive.”